 At end of the year the Germans decided on a new strategy.
 They would hunker down on land, behind reinforced lines of defence; but at sea they would launch unrestricted submarine warfare against British shipping lanes, to starve Britain into surrender.

-On 3 February, in response to the new submarine campaign (see below), President Wilson severed all diplomatic relations with Germany, and the U.S. Congress declared war on 6 April.
+On 3 February, in response to the new submarine campaign (see below), President Wilson of the USA severed all diplomatic relations with Germany, and the U.S. Congress declared war on 6 April.

 The Hindenburg Line